-Written by Anne Mazile – Manager, Marketing
+Written by Anne Mazile – Manager, Digital Marketing

 As a young professional in today’s workforce, I always enjoy hearing about my colleagues’ experiences.
 Whether they’ve been in the workforce for 25 months or 25 years, hearing others talk about their past adventures is always fascinating.
 Changes in technology, work-life balance and work culture are just a few of the important shifts in offices around the world.